-Typically they are goods lifts for moving heavy, bulky stock in warehouses, factories, retail stores.
+Typically they are goods lifts for moving heavy, bulky stock in warehouses, factories and retail stores.
 They deliver dependable, cost-effective performance in a variety of commercial environments, from rail stations, factories and warehouses to laundry facilities, stores and workshops.

 Increasing efficiency and safety

-Mezzanine lifts streamline access throughout premises.
+Mezzanine lifting systems streamline access throughout premises.
 They help you meet all standards, regulations and directives, including the Health and Safety at Work etc Act 1974 and Manual Handling Operations 1992.

 This protects staff from the risks involved in the repetitive lifting of heavy, bulky, awkward loads.
 This keeps your operation running safely and efficiently by minimising employee downtime and the legal action that workplace injuries may incur.

 One of three goods lifts in a Yeovil laundry, serving as a mezzanine lift.
 Full story here.